LSL197/data_jobs_project/README.md

 - 3- What skills are most in demand for data analysts?

-To get what jobs are in high demand, I had to count how many times the skills appears on the skills row.
+To identify the jobs that are in high demand, I counted the frequency of each skill listed in the skills column.
+Then, I grouped the results by skill to consolidate the data.

 ``` SQL